AdesholaAfolabi/slik_python_package/README.md

 # slik_python_package
 This README documents the steps that are necessary to get the slik package up and running.
+The slik package is a data to pre-modeling package; what this means is that every step of the way before Data Modelimg is handled in this package.
+Steps like NaN handling, outlier detection and removal, scaling, normaization, etc. This package was built with the aim of helping Data Scientists navigate the difficulties of data pre-processing.

 ### What is this repository for? ###